AppzA7/summarizer/README.md

 # How to generate corpus.txt

-corpus.txt contains the corpus of plain text used to generate (via [EmoryNLP](https://github.com/emorynlp)) `corpus.txt.nlp` (instructions [here](https://github.com/emory-courses/cs329/wiki/Homework-2)).
-Scraping the contents of the article manually would be too much of a hassle so I created `scrape.py` (also in this directory) to do the heavy lifting for me.
-The script takes in a list of wikipedia articles and outputs them as plain-text in `corpus.txt`.
+`corpus.txt` contains the corpus of plain text used to generate (via [EmoryNLP](https://github.com/emorynlp)) `corpus.txt.nlp` (instructions [here](https://github.com/emory-courses/cs329/wiki/Homework-2)).
+Scraping the contents of the articles manually would be too much of a hassle so I created `scrape.py` (also in this directory) to do the heavy lifting for me.
+The script takes in a list of wikipedia article URLs and outputs them as plain-text to `corpus.txt`.
 The beauty of `scrape.py` is that it works on all wikipedia pages. `scrape.py` works as follows:

 1. Iterate through the array of wikipedia urls
 2. Download their contents